 The recession is one driver of this trend; young adults, known as “boomerang kids,” are moving back home with their parents due to a job loss or inability to afford housing with the jobs they do have.
-Longer life spans are another driver, as are home-healthcare options that enable baby boomers to move ailing relatives into their homes instead of placing them in nursing homes.
-A recent wave of immigration of Asians and Hispanics is also fueling the formation of multi-generational households.
+Longer life spans are another drive

-Multi-generational is not the whole housing market, but it is an important niche.
+Multigenerational is not the whole housing market, but it is an important niche.
 As home builders struggle with a variety of economic pressures, developing a new product line is likely the last thing on their minds.
 But some architects and builders are getting a jump on the coming wave of household consolidation.
-Here are the most significant design trends in homes being built today, along with some prototype designs for future home buyers.
+Here are the most significant design trends in homes being built today.

 The first-floor master suite option has long been offered in communities that attract high percentages of empty nesters and retirees.
 It’s ideal for boomers, who can move an elderly parent into that space and relocate their own bedroom to the second floor.
 If a child moves back in, the boomers can reclaim the first-floor suite and turn over the second-floor master to the child.
 Dual master suites (one up, one down) are another variation that works well for blended households.